vsbirkhaug/officebot/tdd.md

     * As a repository backup.
 If I was working with a team then it would also act as a central place for us to feed from.
     * As a project management tool, making use of Issues, Projects, and Pull Requests I am able to manage my project quickly and effectively.
     * A place to mount the core project maintenance for it's future as an open source project.
-* Travis-CI - Continous integration is vital for all projects.
+* Travis-CI - Continuous integration is vital for all projects.
 As my technology stack is supported well by linux systems I am able to make use of Travis-CI, a well known CI platform.
 Travis is also free for open source projects which is a great benefit.
 * Azure Web Services - Azure is required for running the bot as it makes use of Microsoft's LUIS.
 This means you require some service keys from Azure, they are currently free but in the future this sets them up for adding paid systems.

 ## Contribution Guideline